 The incidence of thyroid cancer has increased worldwide(1, 2).
 In the United States, for instance, it increased from a 4.9 to 14.2 per 100,000 person-years over the last two decades(3), while in South Korea, thyroid cancer increased by more than seven fold, from 6.3 per 100,000 person year in 1999 to 47.5 per 100,000 population in 2009.

 This difference in thyroid cancer trends reflects underlying different mechanisms of thyroid cancer detection.
 In South Korea, 90% of the new thyroid cancers were detected by screening with neck ultrasound.
 In other countries, however, the mechanism of detection of thyroid cancer is unclear.
-Outside South Korea, some studies have suggested that the rise of thyroid cancer incidence is driven by the incidental detection of small and asymptomatic thyroid cancer lesion(1, 4–6) by increased use of imaging technologies(7), or detection of thyroid cancer lesions found in the course of histologic review of thyroid glands removed for apparently benign conditions(8, 9).
+Outside South Korea, some studies have suggested that the rise of thyroid cancer incidence is driven by the incidental detection of small and asymptomatic thyroid cancer lesions(1, 4–6) by increased use of imaging technologies(7), or detection of thyroid cancer lesions found in the course of histologic review of thyroid glands removed for apparently benign conditions(8, 9).
 Others have shown that the increased in incidence is also caused by larger, likely palpable and symptomatic, advanced stage thyroid cancer(10).

 Understanding the method of thyroid cancer detection has potential implications on interpreting incidence rates, the diagnosis and management of thyroid cancer.
 The aim of this study is to summarize the available evidence to assess the frequency of incidental thyroid cancer and examine the triggers that lead to diagnosis with comparison across multiple cohorts.